ciao-group/coupled-sim-ciao/README.md

-# CIAO's Mixed Reality Driving Simulator
+# MRDRive: An Open Source Mixed Reality Driving Simulator for Automotive User Research

 ## Mixed Reality Implementation Using Varjo XR-3 and HDRP in Unity